 While these three companies probably didn’t create major shifts in the world this past year, they were successful in fulfilling a real need, sometimes one that customers weren’t aware that they had.

 We are always looking for companies that push the envelope.
-If you have some companies or products that have shocked you with their innovation, let us know in the comments!
+If you have some companies or products that have shocked you with their innovation, contact us!